 Our Advanced Writing Seminars (English 110-199) are taught by successful professional writers who are also excellent teachers.
-They challenge students to take their writing beyond competetency a new level, whether they be writing poetry or fiction, drama, screenwriting, or non-fiction prose.
+They challenge students to take their writing beyond competency to a new level, whether they be writing poetry or fiction, drama, screenwriting, or non-fiction prose.

 Our Benjamin Franklin Seminars (English 318-395) are even smaller (capping at 18 students).
 They are open to everyone, but sometimes require the permission of the instructor (just write the professor to ask).

 Advanced undergraduate majors are also eligible (with permission of the instructor) to take 400-level CGS graduate seminars and 500-level graduate courses.
-We especially encourage students considering post-graduate study to enroll in one of these courses each semester of their senior years.
+We especially encourage students considering post-graduate study to consider these courses.

 English Majors electing the Standard Curriculum should take English 200 and at least four Seminars to fulfill the requirements of the degree.
 Most majors take more.
 At least two of these seminars can be double-counted in the core if the last two digits of their course numbers correspond to an eligible course.
 Thus, a major could take English 264 instead of English 64 to fulfill Sector 6 of the Standard Curriculum.